syncfusion-content/maui-docs/MAUI/Cards/getting-started.md

 ## SwipeToDismiss

-The `SwipeToDismiss` property is used to enable or disable swiping in SfCardView.
+The `SwipeToDismiss` property enables or disables the swiping feature in the SfCardView.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3 5" %}